 |JBox2d||Erin Catto and others||zlib|

 (*) Library was modified to add additional features, source code is included in the .jar file.

-Current version of JPARSEC is 1.104, released on July 23, 2015.
+Current version of JPARSEC is 1.107, released on July 23, 2015.
 This release contains a great number of bug fixes.
 It provides many more useful examples, more features for artificial satellites and Iridium flares (trajectories, lunar flares), more information like orbits of double stars and orbits of asteroids/comets in SkyChart, more performance, and a beta version for ClearSky which is almost finished.
 Detailed release notes are available in class jparsec.util.Version.
 If you find JPARSEC useful and you decide to use it in your own project, feedback will be appreciated.